flybywiresim/docs/README.md

 * Visit `localhost:8000` to preview the documentation site as you make edits.
 * Site renders as you save any `filename.md` you are working on or as you save changes to CSS stylesheets / `mkdocs.yml`.

-To build site locally for testing or creating a zip file
+To build site locally for testing

 ```
 mkdocs build --clean --no-directory-urls